Maxwellian quantum mechanics: New solution

 where

 It is really very interesting that the new scalar wave, $\Lambda$, is a physical wave.
-Thus, the new system of Maxwell's equations, (38) - (41), could be experimentally tested, and a possible new scalar wave accompanying the ordinary electromagnetic wave can be observed.
+Thus, the new system of Maxwell's equations, Equations (38) - (41), could be experimentally tested, and a possible new scalar wave accompanying the ordinary electromagnetic wave can be observed.
 The energy flux of this new wave points opposite to the direction of the magnetic field, and its energy density is proportional to $\Lambda^2$.
-In standard electromagnetic theory, monopole can be introduced in Maxwell's equations and we get a symmetrical set of equations.
-However, in the present formulation, monopoles are inherited and emerge naturally, in addition they give rise to scalar waves.
-Thus, existence of monopoles can be deduced differently.
-We can say that this scalar wave accompanied magnetic charges flow.
+In standard electromagnetic theory, magnetic monopole can be introduced in Maxwell's equations and we get a symmetrical set of equations.
+However, in the present formulation, magnetic monopoles are inherited and emerge naturally, in addition they give rise to scalar waves.
+Thus, existence of magnetic monopoles can be deduced differently.
+We can say that this scalar wave accompanied the magnetic charges flow.

 Let us now consider a pure magnetic wave arising from magnetic charges only.
 In this case, $\vec{E}=0$.
-Hence, the energy equation of this wave is
+Hence, the energy equation in Equation (55) yields

-We have already encountered such an equation when we deal with longitudinal wave arising from several considerations \cite{arb2, long}.
-It is also similar to eq.(33).
-It is evident that such wave doesn't lose energy as it propagates in a conducting medium.
-It travels at speed of light.
+We have already encountered such an equation when we dealt with longitudinal wave arising from several considerations \cite{arb2, long}.
+It is also similar to Equation (33).
+It is evident that such a wave doesn't lose energy as it propagates in a conducting medium.
+It travels at the speed of light.
 It is thus the best wave that we should use to send information.
-Hence, a new era of communication is imminent.
-Therefore, if a magnet is somehow disintegrated (separated) into two monopoles (north/south) a huge energy will be released.
-This is analogues to disintegration of a nucleus into its constituents which releases an enormous amount of energy.
-The question is how much energy is released in disintegrating a magnet?
-It could be even more greater than nuclear energy!
-Then a safe and clean source of energy is around the corner.
-Should we say that our universe is created out of disintegration of a supermagnet (magnetic big-bang)?
-This process of disintegration may create huge energy (binding energy) and magnetic charges moving in opposite directions.
 Moving magnetic charges produce magnetic currents that induce electric charges (electric field).
 Thus, the origin of electric charge may be understood.